Geoogolla/enterprise-docs/docs/security.md

 * OpenID connect

 OpenID connect is a simple identity layer on top of the OAuth 2.0 protocol.
 It allows client to login to Bold Reports application after logged into their identity provider.
-You should configure the OpenID connect with Bold Reports application to use OpenID connect with Bold Reports Server.
+You should configure the OpenID connect with Bold Reports application to use OpenID connect with Bold Reports server.

 * OAuth connect